Republicans Take The First Step To Repeal Obamacare

 That means they can essentially gut the law, removing all the subsidies that help low- and middle-income people buy health insurance and getting rid of the smorgasbord of taxes — on medical devices, insurance companies and wealthy individuals — that pay for those subsidies

-Enzi's resolution calls on the Senate to get a bill to the Senate Budget Committee by Jan.
+Enzi's resolution calls on the Senate to get a bill to the Budget Committee by Jan.
 27.

 Republican lawmakers say they don't want the 20 million people who have newly gained insurance because of the ACA to lose their coverage.
 So they plan to phase out Obamacare over time while they devise a replacement plan that they say will make affordable health insurance available to everyone, without the much-hated mandate to buy insurance if you don't want it.